microsoft/ALAppExtensions/Modules/System/Filter Tokens/README.md

 #### Parameters
 *DateTimeFilterText ([Text](https://go.microsoft.com/fwlink/?linkid=2210031))*

 The text from which the date and time should be extracted, passed as VAR.
-For example: "NOW" or "01-01-2012 11:11:11..NOW".
+For example: "%NOW" or "01-01-2012 11:11:11..NOW".

 ### OnResolveDateFilterToken (Event) <a name="OnResolveDateFilterToken"></a>

- Use this event if you want to add support for additional tokens that user will be able to use when working with date filters, for example "Christmas" or "StoneAge".
+ Use this event if you want to add support for additional tokens that user will be able to use when working with date filters, for example "%Christmas" or "%StoneAge".
  Ensure that in your subscriber you check that what user entered contains your keyword, then return proper date range for your filter token.